Southern Safari (8 nights)

-Enjoy a welcome aboard cocktail, settle into your cabin and indulge in more culinary delight as we begin the evening cruise to Kangaroo Island.
+After a leisurely meander through rural South Australia it’s time to welcome you aboard the mighty True North!
+Enjoy a welcome aboard cocktail, settle into your cabin and indulge in more culinary delight as we begin the evening cruise to Victor Harbour.

 Kangaroo Island - one of the earth’s last unspoilt refuges!

-Much of the islands native bushland remains undisturbed and more than a third of the island has been set aside for conservation.
-And the ‘locals’ include some of Australia’s most distinctive characters – koalas, platypi, echidnas, sea lions, penguins, goannas, kangaroos, emus and wallabies.
+Much of the island’s native bushland remains undisturbed and more than a third of the island has been set aside for conservation.
+And the ‘locals’ include some of Australia’s most distinctive identities – koalas, platypi, echidnas, sea lions, penguins, goannas, kangaroos and wallabies.

 Have you ever wanted to cage dive with great white sharks – well this could be the opportunity that you have been waiting for!
-Join our experienced local operator for a once in lifetime opportunity to see huge white sharks up close and in their natural environment.
-An experience that you will not forget!
+Join our experienced local operator for a once in a lifetime opportunity to see huge white sharks up close and in their natural environment.

 And more recently the area has also developed a reputation for producing succulent oysters!

-Today we visit the Franklin Islands and nearby Saint Francis Island.
-For something a little different, you might be interested in joining one of our chefs for the morning – see how to catch, cook and prepare the revered blue manna crab.
-The islands feature many sheltered bays and millions of shearwaters that nest in shallow burrows.
-Spend the day exploring, fishing, snorkelling and diving as you prepare for your last night onboard the magnificent TRUE NORTH.
+This afternoon we visit the Franklin Islands.
+The islands feature many sheltered bays – home to countless shearwaters that nest in shallow burrows.
+Spend the afternoon exploring, fishing, snorkelling and diving as you prepare for your last night on-board the magnificent TRUE NORTH.

-Early morning disembarkation in Ceduna and light aircraft transfer to Adelaide.
+Early morning disembarkation in Smoky Bay followed by a short (30 minute) bus transfer to Ceduna and light aircraft transfer to Adelaide.

 You promised and wow did you deliver.
 Such a special experience that has imprinted lifelong memories.
 The crew on this trip are a credit to the company, themselves and Australia.
 Thank you, thank you, thank you!Sue & Geoff Holland